ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_dynamodb/_index.md

 minutes_to_complete: 30

-who_is_this_for: This is an introductory topic for developers who are interested in using DynamoDB as the database for storing the data
+who_is_this_for: This is an advanced topic for developers who are interested in using DynamoDB as the database for storing the data

 learning_objectives:
    - Learn about DynamoDB